Georgetown Hoyas men's basketball: NCAA tournament seeds

 The NCAA began seeding the tournament with the 1979 edition.

 NCAA tournament results

-The Hoyas have made 31 appearances in the NCAA Division I men's basketball tournament.
+Georgetown has made 31 appearances in the NCAA Division I men's basketball tournament.
 They have a record of 47–30.
+The Hoyas won the national championship in 1984.

 NIT results

-The Hoyas have gone to the National Invitation Tournament 13 times.
+The Hoyas have gone to the National Invitation Tournament 13 times and declined their invitation on a 14th occasion.
 They have a record of 15–14.

+CBC results

+Georgetown has appeared in the College Basketball Crown once.
+Their overall record is 1–1.